 Freda and Walter Kaufmann Prize in Musicology

-The Freda and Walter Kaufmann Prize in Musicology is awarded annually by the IU musicology faculty to a student who has demonstrated excellence in all aspects of graduate study and has shown professional initiative.
+The Freda and Walter Kaufmann Prize in Musicology was established by family and friends of Distinguished Professor Walter Kaufmann and his wife Freda.
+It is awarded to a Musicology student who has demonstrated excellence in all aspects of graduate study and has shown professional initiative through conference presentations, publications, or other activities.